 Kevin C. Gillen Ph.D. is an economist who holds a position as a Senior Research Consultant with the University of Pennsylvania’s Fels Institute of Government.
-With a background in urban economics and real estate finance, Dr. Gillen’s consulting practice is concentrated in applied work in the analysis of real estate developments and operation of real estate markets, including their fiscal, economic and financial implications.
+With a background in urban economics and real estate finance, Dr. Gillen’s research and consulting practice is concentrated in applied work in the analysis of real estate developments and operation of real estate markets, including their fiscal, economic and financial implications.
 This work is deployed in advising both public and private sector entities on the costs/benefits of public policy options, as well as the design and implementation of local economic development strategies.

 Dr. Gillen received his Ph.D. in Applied Economics in 2005 from the Wharton School of the University of Pennsylvania, and received both the U.S. Department of Housing and Urban Development Dissertation Award and Lincoln Land Institute Dissertation Fellowship.
 His research in urban economics appears in numerous publications and is cited in various policy applications, and his quarterly reports on the current state of the Philadelphia region’s real estate markets receive substantial local attention.

-The Philadelphia Inquirer has described him as “the foremost expert on property values in the Philadelphia region” and “an economist who has brought order and credibility to housing data over the last several years as a neutral, not an industry, source.”
+The Philadelphia Inquirer and Daily News have described him as “a well-respected and highly regarded economist” “who has brought order and credibility to housing data over the last several years as a neutral, not an industry, source” and is “the foremost expert on property values in the Philadelphia region”.